hapv3/neural-compiler/SUPPORTED_OPS.md

 - At least one Input's shape must match the OFM's shape
 - IFM and OFM data types must match

+### Ethos-U85 TFLite LOG Constraints

+This is a list of constraints that the LOG operator must satisfy in order to be scheduled on the NPU.

+- At least one Input's shape must match the OFM's shape
+- IFM and OFM data types must match
+- IFM must be int8 or int16

 ### Ethos-U85 TFLite MAXIMUM Constraints